EpistasisLab/Aliro/docs/source/api.rst

 =====

 This is the API for building ML models.
-PennAI uses scikit-learn to achieve this.
+Aliro uses scikit-learn to achieve this.

 ==
 IO